openanalytics/shinyproxy-config-examples/21-ecs-execution-role/README.md

     ensures that the executor has permission to use AWS ECR for retrieving the ShinyProxy image and for pushing the logs into CloudWatch
   - this IAM role is very similar to the role created for ShinyProxy itself.
-    However, for the sake of clarity it is better to use a separate role for ShinyProxy and for the apps.
+    However, for the sake of clarity it's better to use a separate role for ShinyProxy and for the apps.
 In addition, this makes it easier to extend either role.
 - [`terraform/12_shinyproxy_task_role_policy.tf`](terraform/12_shinyproxy_task_role_policy.tf):